hipages/inceptum-cqrs/README.md

 Application:
   UseOptimisticLocking: false
 ```
-In application, each event executor needs to extend EventExecutorNoLocking class
+In an application, each event executor needs to extend EventExecutorNoLocking class

 Test During Local Development
 --